-- For all server types, it should not exist in the directory proxy server but only in the backend directory server instances. - For UnboundID Directory Server and Alcatel-Lucent 8661 Directory Server, this user should be a root user. - For UnboundID Directory Server and Alcatel-Lucent 8661 Directory Server, this user should not automatically inherit the default set of root privileges, but instead should have exactly the following set of privileges: bypass-read-acl, config-read, lockdown-mode, proxied-auth, and stream-values. - For Sun Directory Servers, the account should be created below the cn=Root DNs, cn=config entry and the nsSizeLimit, nsTimeLimit, nsLookThroughLimit, and nsIdleTimeout values for the account should be set to -1.
-You also need to create access control rules to grant the user account appropriate permissions within the server.
+- For all server types, it should not exist in the directory proxy server but only in the backend directory server instances. - For UnboundID Directory Server and Alcatel-Lucent 8661 Directory Server, this user should be a root user. - For UnboundID Directory Server and Alcatel-Lucent 8661 Directory Server, this user should not automatically inherit the default set of root privileges, but instead should have exactly the following set of privileges: bypass-read-acl, config-read, lockdown-mode, proxied-auth, and stream-values. - For Sun Directory Servers, the account should be created below the cn=Root access control rules to grant the user account appropriate permissions within the server.
 The prepare-external-server tool handles all of this work automatically.